mhenke/omaha-playground-collective/README.md

 ### User Story 2

-As a parent, I want to search for playgrounds to quickly find appropriate options for my family.
+As a parent, I want to find playgrounds for my family quickly based on criteria like appropriate options or playground surface type.

 ### User Story 3